Vulnerability Management

 Runtime

-Runtime workloads are executed from an image.
+Runtime workloads are executed using a container image.
 Accessing the Runtime section of the Vulnerabilities menu, you will be able to see those images and their vulnerability and policy evaluation.

 - Runtime workloads are located in an execution node and are being monitored by a Sysdig agent/node analyzer, for example a Kubernetes node that is instrumented using the Sysdig agent bundle.